-E safety is a major concern for all professionals.
-For information and support in this area the following websites below are available for all staff to view.
-The sites are for all age groups, parents and carers and form the basis of E-Safety education and policy in our Academy; www.thinkuknow.co.uk www.virtualglobaltaskforce.com http://parentinfo.org/
+Online safety is a major concern for all professionals not only Social Media forums but issues around youth produced sexual imagery known as "sexting".
+For information and support in these areas the following websites below are available for all staff and parents to view.
+The sites are for all age groups, parents and carers.which will form the basis and assist with e safety education, support and policy in our school;